geoscapeanalyticslab/talaashgis/README.md

-# TalaashGIS — Backend Edition
+# GRIPS — Backend Edition

 This is the full-backend version of TalaashGIS.
 The frontend (`public/index.html`) is the exact same tested app you already had — it now talks to a Next.js backend